List of Rocko's Modern Life characters: Rocko's Car

 Rocko's car is the vehicle that he uses to travel around O'Town.
 While it typically acts as a car, some episodes depict it as a living and animated object.
 For example, when the car breaks down due to mechanical issues, it has a "soul" that flies away as an angel, almost running into the Grim tow-truck.
 Upon getting fixed, its soul returns to the vehicle and is subsequently resurrected.
 On another episode, when the car had been towed away, it called Rocko from a telephone booth at the impound in order to ask for bail.
-When the car talks, it is voiced by Linda Wallem.

 Rocko's Parents

-A family of wallabies living in Australia.
+Rocko's Parents are a family of wallabies living in Australia.
 They have unknown family name.
 Rocko's family can be seen on a family photo on his table.
 They must have had another baby because in one episode Rocko had read a letter from them that was signed by a silly name suited for a baby.
 Obviously, Rocko wasn't familiar with the name.
 Rocko loves his parents.
 They make an appearance in the pilot episode in Rocko's flashbacks and in a different photo.
 From the picture, Rocko's father must be strict and manly and his mother must be kind and confident.
 They are much like Heffer's parents.
 They didn't speak in the series.

 Winnifred Wolfe

-A Elder Wolf love interest of Hiram Wolfe, from back in their high school days.
+Winnifred Wolfe is an older wolf and Hiram Wolfe's love interest, from back in their high school days.
 He had a crush on her, but she did not reciprocate those feelings because of his unfortunate tendency to put himself first.
-She is reunited with him during a senior singles cruise in the two-part episode "Cruisin."
+She is reunited with him during a senior singles cruise in the two-part episode "Cruisin'".
 It is not known what becomes of her relationship with him, as Hiram does prove that he can think of others as well when he saves Rocko.
-While she is undoubtedly very old, his exact age is never revealed, but was said to be in her prime some time in the 1940s or 1950s.
+While she is undoubtedly very old, her exact age is never revealed, but was said to be in her prime some time in the 1940s or 1950s.
 She attended Ozark Tech along with Hiram Wolfe.